fesanmar/copy-data-mode/README.md

 If you want to know more about `copy-data-user-snippets` format, just run `C-h v copy-data-user-snippets`.

+## Customizations

+A number of variables can be custimized.

+The faces used to display the snippets and groups keys at the echo area are defined at `copy-data-snippet-key` and `copy-data-group-key`.
+You can customize them.

+The order used to display the elements in the echo area can be customized through the `copy-data-query-sort` variable.
+It accepts any function that takes two arguments and returns non-`nil` if the first argument should sort before the second.

+There are some functions already defined for this purpose:

+- No sorting at all: `copy-data-sort-no`
+- Place groups first `copy-data-sort-by-groups`
+- Place groups first `copy-data-sort-by-groups`

 ## License and stuff

 Copyright (C) 2021 Felipe Santa Cruz Martínez Alcalá